47 Rue Adrienne Bolland

 Click here to read the full case study: Assessment of pro-arrhythmic compounds

-Would you like to know more about our MEA assay service?
+Would you like to know more about our contractility, viability and electrophysiology assay service?

 We're here to listen to your project plans, questions and challenges, and to co-develop a solution that fits your specifications.
-Please leave your details and message in the form below and we will get back to you as soon as possible.
+Please leave your details and message in the form below and of our experts will contact you.